ebiven/book-recommendations/README.md

 ## ...other things

+* "1491: New Revelations of the Americas Before Columbus" - Charles C. Mann
 * "21 Lessons for the 21st Century" - Yuval Noah Harari
 * "A Guide to the Good Life: The Ancient Art of Stoic Joy" - William B. Irvine
 * "American Wolf" - Nate Blakeslee